SnowFireWolf/express-ts-template/README.md

-# Minecraft TOP typescript back-end
+# Typescript back-end

-The Minecraft TOP Backend server.
+The Typescript Backend server.

 # Pre-reqs
 To build and run this app locally you will need a few things: